California State University, Sacramento

 State Hornet brings home nine awards from national college media convention

 State Hornet staff members celebrate their awards at the Associated Collegiate Press Spring College Media Conference in San Francisco on March 11.
-The student news publication recieved nine awards at the event, including second place for Best Website.
+The student news publication received nine awards at the event, including second place for Best Website.
 (Photo courtesy The State Hornet)

 Sacramento State’s student publication, The State Hornet, has been named the second-best college news website in the nation, one of nine awards earned at the recent Associated Collegiate Press (ACP) Spring College Media Conference.